University of Saskatchewan College of Nursing and the Truth and Reconciliation Commission Calls to Action

 - Ensure the retention of Aboriginal health-care providers in Aboriginal communities.

 - Provide cultural competency training for all healthcare professionals.

-The most important way the College of Nursing can contribute to goal 23(i) is to recruit and retain more Aboriginal students.
-The College was the first in the country to establish an Aboriginal student support group – the Native Access Program to Nursing – in 1984, and has maintained relatively high Aboriginal student numbers since.
-The establishment of a campus in Prince Albert in 2004, sites in Ile-a-la-Crosse and La Ronge in 2012, improved Aboriginal high school achievement across the province and efforts by the University of Saskatchewan to recruit and support Aboriginal students and encourage their self-identification, have all contributed to its success.
-There are currently 165 Aboriginal students enrolled in the College of Nursing (2015, counting only Years 2-4), the highest known Aboriginal enrolment in the country.
+The College of Nursing contributes to goal 23(i) through recruitment and retention of Indigenous students.
+The College was the first in the country to establish an Indigenous student support group – the Native Access Program to Nursing – in 1984.
+A number of initiatives have contributed to shared success with Indigenous communities, including the establishment of a full Bachelor of Science in Nursing (BSN) program in Prince Albert (PA) in 2004 (and a new PA campus building in 2020); an innovative ‘learn where you live’ BSN program in Ile-a-la-Crosse and La Ronge in 2012; partnerships and advocacy for improved Indigenous high school achievement across the province; as well as, efforts by the University of Saskatchewan to recruit and support Indigenous students and encourage their self-identification.
+There are currently 194 Indigenous undergrad students enrolled in the College of Nursing (Fall 2020), which continues to be the highest known Indigenous nursing program enrolment in Canada

 We call upon medical and nursing schools in Canada to require all students to take a course dealing with Aboriginal health issues, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, and Indigenous teachings and practices.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.